 Antidepressant medications are used to treat a variety of conditions, including depression and other mental/mood disorders.
 These medications can help prevent suicidal thoughts/attempts and provide other important benefits.
 However, studies have shown that a small number of people (especially people younger than 25) who take antidepressants for any condition may experience worsening depression, other mental/mood symptoms, or suicidal thoughts/attempts.
 Therefore, it is very important to talk with the doctor about the risks and benefits of antidepressant medication (especially for people younger than 25), even if treatment is not for a mental/mood condition.

 Tell the doctor right away if you notice worsening depression/other psychiatric conditions, unusual behavior changes (including possible suicidal thoughts/attempts), or other mental/mood changes (including new/worsening anxiety, panic attacks, trouble sleeping, irritability, hostile/angry feelings, impulsive actions, severe restlessness, very rapid speech).
-Be especially watchful for these symptoms when a new antidepressant is started or when the dose is changed.Who should not take Imipramine Hcl?
+Be especially watchful for these symptoms when a new antidepressant is started or when the dose is changed.

 This medication is used to treat depression.
 It is also used with other therapies for the treatment of nighttime bed-wetting (enuresis) in children.
 Using this medication to treat depression may improve your mood, sleep, appetite, and energy level and may help restore your interest in daily living.
 Imipramine can help your child control nighttime bed-wetting.Imipramine belongs to a class of medications called tricyclic antidepressants.
 It works by restoring the balance of certain natural substances (neurotransmitters such as norepinephrine) in the brain.
 For bed-wetting, this medication may work by blocking the effect of a certain natural substance (acetylcholine) on the bladder.

 Take this medication by mouth with or without food as directed by your doctor, usually 1 to 4 times daily.
 If you have daytime drowsiness, your doctor may direct you to take the entire dose once daily at bedtime.
 Dosage is based on your medical condition and response to therapy.
 In children, dosage may also be based on body weight.
 To reduce your risk of side effects, your doctor may start you at a low dose and gradually increase your dose.

-When used in children for bed-wetting, imipramine should be taken one hour before bedtime.
+When used by children for bed-wetting, imipramine should be taken one hour before bedtime.
 If your child usually wets the bed early in the night, the drug may be given earlier in separate doses (e.g., one dose in the afternoon and one dose at bedtime).

 Follow your doctor's instructions carefully.
 Do not take more or less medication or take it more frequently than prescribed.
 Your condition will not improve any faster and your risk of side effects will increase.
 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same time(s) each day.